Five Ways to Encourage a Growth Mindset in Your Company

 4. Make sure to remove unhealthy competitiveness

 There are many who thrive in a competitive environment.
-But that most certainly isn’t always the case and, when so much of our days are spent at work, too much competition can be a bad thing.
+But that most certainly isn’t always the case and, when so many of our days are spent at work, too much competition can be a bad thing.

 A growth mindset is about self-motivation.
 To work, a growth mindset needs to come from the individual and their own want to learn and improve.
 Many companies, whether realizing it or not, rank their staff from lowest to highest performing.
 This doesn’t take into account personal development and individual learning curves.